Distribution vs Marketing: Understanding The Key Differences

 For example, emphasizing marketing without solid distribution will frustrate potential customers.

-On the other hand, focusing too much on distribution without marketing support will result in products sitting unsold on store shelves.
+Conversely, focusing too much on distribution without marketing support will result in unsold products on store shelves.

 Understanding the unique roles of distribution and marketing ensures you have robust strategies for both.